MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/ed8327e4-c063-40f5-a634-230c067d73b4?autoplay=false]

-If you use large data sets in your custom reports, you might encounter the [2-GB memory limitation](https://go.microsoft.com/fwlink/p/?LinkID=330482) when you use the 32-bit version of Excel 2016.
+If you use large data sets in your custom reports, you might encounter the [2-GB memory limitation](https://go.microsoft.com/fwlink/p/?LinkID=330482) when you use the 32-bit version of Excel.
 There are a couple ways that you can work around this limitation:

-- Use the 64-bit version of Excel 2016, which doesn't have the 2-GB memory limitation, but does have other drawbacks.
+- Use the 64-bit version of Excel, which doesn't have the 2-GB memory limitation, but does have other drawbacks.
 See [Choose between the 64-bit or 32-bit version of Office](https://go.microsoft.com/fwlink/p/?LinkId=250955) to learn more.

 - Adjust the reporting threshold in the telemetry database to change how much data is pulled into PowerPivot when custom reports are created, You can learn more about this setting in [How to configure privacy and performance settings in Telemetry Dashboard](manage-the-privacy-of-data-monitored-by-telemetry-in-office.md#Configure).